IevaDud/rsschool-cv/cv.md

 <div> * Basics of HTML, CSS and Javascript programming languages. </div>
 <div> * Agile Methodology. </div>
 <div> * Azure Tool. </div>
+<div> Code Examples: </div>
+<p> Unfortunately I can't show my latest code examples, because it is considered classified information, because I did them for work, but I can show latest Javacript code I did in freecodecamp.org course called 'JavaScript Algorithms and Data Structures'.
+Keep in mind, in this website for Javascript you only need to add couple code lines: </p>
+<div> userObj.data.friends.push(friend); </div>
+<div> return userObj.data.friends; </div>
+<p> The Link to freecodecamp.org certificate: https://freecodecamp.org/certification/fcc88f7ca2d-513d-40cc-8b09-4070158d6516/responsive-web-design </p>
+<div> Experience: </div>
+<p> I have finished a 'Legacy Responsive Web Design'course in freecodecamp.org, for which I had to do a Tribute Page, Survey Form, Product Landing Page, Technical Documentation Page and Personal Portfolio Webpage using HTML and CSS programming languages.
+Also almost finished the course 'Javascript Algorithms and Data Structures' on the same website.
+At work I have changed date formats on our product's website and fixed a bug regarding missing product's translations. </p>